TRACE MINERAL MANAGEMENT

 Sulphate trace minerals are commonly used in footbaths because they readily release their trace mineral ions, which are known to be antimicrobial.
 This is highly desirable when they are used to deal with hoof related infections.
 Within the rumen, this antimicrobial effect of sulphates is highly undesirable.
 Unfortunately, the sulphate salts that are commonly used in dairy feed are highly soluble in the rumen, resulting in high peak concentrations of free metal ions[1].

-In contrast, the hydroxy forms of trace minerals in IntelliBond are largely insoluble at a pH of 4 or higher.
+In contrast, the hydroxy forms of trace minerals in Selko IntelliBond are largely insoluble at a pH of 4 or higher.
 The rumen pH of dairy cattle is typically between 6 and 6.5, so hydroxy trace mineral crystals are essentially insoluble within the rumen.
 In the abomasum, where the pH is usually below 3, the crystals dissociate layer by layer, resulting in a gradual and sustained release of trace mineral ions into the duodenum.
 As a result, the bioavailability of hydroxy trace minerals in IntelliBond is high, but peak concentrations in the rumen and other part of the GI tract always remain low (see Figure 1).

 Figure 2: percentage improvement of fibre digestibility in 14 studies in carried out in cattle on different diets.
 A positive effect on fibre digestibility was found in 12 out of 14 studies.

-Feeding IntelliBond improves fibre digestibility
+Feeding Selko IntelliBond improves fibre digestibility

 The negative impact of sulphate salts on the rumen microflora reduces their ability to digest fibre, in term resulting in a reduction of feed efficiency.
-Multiple studies carried out by different independent research groups[2,3,4,5,6,7,8,9] have proven that completely replacing sulphate trace minerals with IntelliBond will avoid high levels of metal ions being present in the rumen.
+Multiple studies carried out by different independent research groups[2,3,4,5,6,7,8,9] have proven that completely replacing sulphate trace minerals with Selko IntelliBond will avoid high levels of metal ions being present in the rumen.
 This will result in a significant improvement of fibre digestibility (see Figure 2).
-A meta-analysis of all studies carried out with IntelliBond showed an average improvement of NDF digestibility of 1.7%[10].
+A meta-analysis of all studies carried out with Selko IntelliBond showed an average improvement of NDF digestibility of 1.7%[10].
 University research in dairy cows has shown that each one point difference in NDF digestibility can represent an extra 0.25 to 0.3 kg of daily Energy Corrected Milk production[11].

 The improvement of rumen function results in an increased production of volatile fatty acids